Use Extend Codegen CLI to generate Unity SDK Plugin for Extend Service Extension

 A custom service plugin allows developers to leverage the AccelByte Unity SDK to interact with custom service APIs, such as those created with the Extend Service Extension.

-command.
+The Extend Codegen CLI template pack consists of a Makefile and some Jinja template files.
+To generate the necessary code, simply invoke a single make command.
 This command triggers the Extend Codegen CLI to process the Jinja template files alongside an OpenAPI 2.0 JSON file, which outlines the custom service APIs, to generate the corresponding code.

 Prerequisites